KKR liquidates former Goldman Sachs traders-run hedge fund

 As a result, the former Goldman Sachs traders will be part of about a dozen people to leave KKR, according to a person familiar with the matter and not authorized to discuss such details publicly.
 Howard will now serve as senior adviser to KKR, the person added.

-Launched in August 2011, the KKR Equity Strategies fund had $510 million in assets as of the start of May, $337 million (201 million pounds) of which came from external investors and the rest from KKR and its investment staff.
+Launched in August 2011, the KKR Equity Strategies fund had $510 million in assets as of the start of May, $337 million of which came from external investors and the rest from KKR and its investment staff.
 The fund had less than 20 external investors.

 Since inception, KKR Equity Strategies has reported an annualized return of around 5 percent, according to the source.